 - 1. In the My Infrastructure panel, click the gear icon beside the VMware vCenter server, then in the pop-menu, select View. - 2.
 On the VMware vCenter Element profile page, ensure the Info tab is selected. - 3.
 Click Inventory Detail. - 4.
-In the vCenter Inventory Detail page, from the Ignored Elements list, select the checkboxes that correspond to the individual VMs or clusters that you want to start monitoring.
+On the vCenter Inventory Detail page, from the Ignored Elements list, select the checkboxes that correspond to the ESX hosts or clusters, or (if applicable) individual VMs that you want to start monitoring.

-Note - To streamline the process, you can only select or remove VMs or datacenteres as they were added.
+To streamline the process, you can only select or remove VMs or datacenters as they were added.
 For example, if you added an entire datacenter to the ignore list, you cannot select individual VMs.

-1. Click Remove Selected Elements from Ignore List .
+5. Click Remove Selected Elements from Ignore List.